 To stay up to date on the most important updates, you can notify designated user groups by email of any waiting room alerts or account changes.

-Below are some examples of technical questions that Queue-it’s reporting tools can help answer.
+Below are some examples of technical questions that Queue-it’s reporting and analytics tools can help answer.

 If you need to correctly understand your capacity for an upcoming sale or registration, you can use Queue-it’s historical graphs and data exports.